 Ninety days is a short enough time frame for you to be able to tweak and adapt your strategy if things aren’t working out as you’d hoped, without you spending too much time, money or effort on them.

-So, if the Facebook Ads aren’t converting enough prospects into paying customers, then you’ll be in a better place to make the decision about whether to cull the ads and try something else.
+So, if what you’ve tried out isn’t converting enough prospects into paying customers, then you’ll be in a better place to make the decision about whether to try something else.

 Content planning becomes easier

 Broken down into smaller, manageable chunks of 90 days, the year becomes easier to plan for and to tackle.